taigaio/taiga-doc/README.md

     $ cd taiga-back
     $ workon taiga
     $ python manage.py generate_api_examples

+If you get some error, check your settings and regenerate the database again.

 After that, you have to copy the content generated in the output directory to the api/generated/ directory in taiga-doc: